Paint Color Review: Sherwin-Williams Alabaster 7008

 Alabaster looks cleaner and brighter when partnered with a paint color that has a significant difference in chroma (colorfulness or vividness) and/or value (lightness or darkness).
 Take a look at some of our favorite near-neutrals to pair with Alabaster:

-Benjamin Moore Dove Wing OC-18 or Benjamin Moore White Dove OC-17 have a very similar degree of warmth and brightness if that’s the look you’re going for.
+Benjamin Moore Dove Wing OC-18 and Benjamin Moore White Dove OC-17 have a very similar degree of warmth and brightness.

 That being said, I never, ever recommend color matching between brands.
-I have seen clients do this for any number of reasons (to save a little money, their contractor will only work with a specific brand, lack of access, etc.).
+Homeowners do this for any number of reasons (to save a little money, their contractor will only work with a specific brand, lack of access, etc.).
 But the bottom line is that you cannot color match between brands and expect to get identical results.

 You may get really close.
 You may even get a color you can live with if you’re lucky.
 But with color matching, there are no guarantees because different brands use different formulas, bases, and proprietary pigments.
 Ultimately, it will be a different product.